MustafaJafar/AfterEffects-Prism-Plugin/README.md

 ## Version Notes :
+    It works on windows only
     It was tested with AE 2021 and prism v1.3.0.83

-    It works fine and does the work and you can rely on it (we did rely on it in our studio)
+    However, it is finished yet, it works fine, does the work and you can rely on it (we did rely on it in our studio)

     It still needs a lot of work although